marievozanne/STAT244NF/about.md

 Modern statistics can’t be done without computation.
 We will use the R statistical programming language in this course.
 R is one of the most commonly used programming languages in academic statistics, and I use it daily; it’s also very commonly used in statistics and data science positions in industry.
 Knowing R is a marketable skill.
 In this class, you will use R most days, and for many homework problems.
 I expect that you are familiar with R from previous classes, but I do not expect that you are an expert at R yet.
 That said, it is imperative  that you let me know if you are confused about anything we are doing in R as soon as possible.

 We will use R via RStudio.
 You can either download R and RStudio on your personal computer to work locally (encouraged) or you can use RStudio through Mount Holyoke's Server: [https://rstudio.mtholyoke.edu/](https://rstudio.mtholyoke.edu/).
 Should you choose to do the former, make sure you have installed at least version 3.6.3 of R and the latest versions of any R libraries we use.

+It is important to **bring your laptop to class**; we will be using R nearly every day.
+Much of this work will be done in pairs (or solo, depending on physical distancing), but we need to ensure that there are a sufficient number of computers.
+Also, it is good practice to code solutions yourself, too, even if you are working in a pair.
+Please let me know if this presents any issues; there are department laptops available for you to borrow.

 ## Computing Grant Intervention